 Breathing For Swim

 Breathing on both sides will also keep your stroke in balance and allow you to swim straighter for more strokes.
-During your swim workouts, practice breathing every three-five strokes.
+During your swim workouts, practice breathing every three to five strokes.
 This will force you to breathe on both sides.
-If you are uncomfortable at first, do this during your warm-up and cool down and use fins or a pull buoy until you develop a feel for this.
+If you are initially uncomfortable, do this during your warm-up and cool down, and use fins or a pull buoy until you develop a feel for this.

 To Draft Or Not To Draft